Finance Series

 Abstract

-This paper investigates why Delaware has become the dominant corporate law jurisdiction in the United States.
-We argue that Delaware's preeminence lies in its flexible, judge-made standards, which adapt to changing economic conditions and balance managerial discretion with investor protection.
-Delaware's market share surged from 1980 to 2010, a period marked by merger waves and rising institutional ownership.
-Using a structural model that incorporates this heterogeneity, we show that demand for legal flexibility, rather than doctrinal clarity, explains Delaware's dominance.
-Our analysis highlights the value of common-law adaptability and contributes to debates on legal origins and investor protection.
+This paper investigates why Delaware has become the dominant jurisdiction for U.S. public firms.
+We argue that Delaware’s preeminence lies in its flexible, judge-made standards, which adapt to changing economic conditions and balance managerial discretion with investor protection.
+Delaware’s market share surged from 1980 to 2010, a period marked by merger waves and rising institutional ownership.
+Using a structural model that incorporates firm heterogeneity, we show that demand for legal flexibility, rather than doctrinal clarity, explains Delaware’s dominance.
+Our analysis contributes to debates on the linkage between legal institutions and financial development by highlighting the role of common-law flexibility.